 Speeding in work zones or school zones comes with even harsher penalties, including double fines and increased likelihood of license suspension.

-If you have been issued a speeding ticket in New York, you have the right to contest it in court.
+If you have been issued a speeding ticket in Suffolk County, you have the right to contest it in court.
 You can either represent yourself or hire a speeding ticket lawyer to handle your case.
 As a general rule, it is always best to face any legal issue with a competent attorney in your corner, especially when jail time is an option.
 Of course, the defense that we use in your case will depend largely on the specifics of your ticket, however, some of the common defenses for speeding tickets are as follows:

 No matter the circumstances of your speeding ticket, you should strongly consider retaining the services of a team of seasoned Suffolk County speeding ticket lawyers who can fight for the best outcome possible on your behalf.
 Fortunately, you’re in the right place.
 Contact Castro & Trodden, LLC today so we can get started working on your case.